 The Faculty will determine whether to recommend a student for participation in the program and will notify the student of that option.
-Successful completion of ★18 with a GPA of at least 2.7 or ★24 with a GPA of at least 2.0 (2.7 for the Business Management programs) will be required for readmission.
-Further detailed information can be found in §§14.5, 23.6.2(3)a. and 200.5.
+Successful completion of ★18 with a GPA of at least 2.7 or ★24 with a GPA of at least 2.0 [2.7 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] will be required for readmission.
+Further detailed information can be found in §§14.5, 23.6.2(3)a. and 210.5.

-If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled, students may apply for readmission to the Faculty as transfer students as described in §15.1.8; or
+If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled, students may apply for readmission to the Faculty as transfer students as described in §15.1.9; or

-2) Students who complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 (2.7 for the Business Management programs) at another postsecondary institution may reapply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §15.1.8 (I)(4)].
+2) Students who complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 (2.7 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)) at another postsecondary institution may reapply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §15.1.9 (I)(4)].